Inside the Vault

-Inside the Vault is an American news magazine television show hosted by Cris Collinsworth that focuses on today’s American man.
-The show debuted online on February 3, 2011, and February 4, 2011 on WGN America.
+Inside the Vault is an American news magazine television show hosted by Cris Collinsworth that focuses on today's American man.
+The show debuted online on February 3, 2011, and February 4, 2011, on WGN America.
 After its first season no plans were announced for a second season.

 Format

-Each episode of Inside the Vault examines a theme relating to today’s man, including: automobile, fashion, fatherhood, food, fitness, hobbies, philanthropy, sports, technology, travel, work-life balance, wellness, and what it is like to be American.
-Hosts and panelists view pre-taped segments, relevant to the theme and discuss it in a round-table format.
+Each episode of Inside the Vault examined a theme of contemporary male interest.
+Topics covered included automotives, fashion, fatherhood, food, fitness, hobbies, philanthropy, sports, technology, travel, work-life balance, wellness, and American identity.
+Hosts and panelists viewed pre-taped segments relevant to the theme, and then discussed it in a round-table format.

 Cast

 Hosts

 Inside the Vault is hosted by sports analyst Cris Collinsworth and co-hosted by Last Comic Standing winner Alonzo Bodden and Wipeout co-host Jill Wagner.

 Panelists

 The series includes lifestyle segments from experts from Condé Nast and Source Interlink Media magazines and websites, including: